 We will use the same building blocks, concepts and instruments from Kindergarten, but the music will be more developed.
 Children continue to solidify a sense of beat and pitch, and are now ready for more sophisticated Orff orchestration.
 Rhymes, poems, and folk songs provide text for musical improvisation.
-During the year, the children begin to sing simple rounds.
+During the year, children begin to sing simple rounds.
 Students also explore how music relates to learning in other areas such as social studies, math and literacy, and they gain a sense of how music can serve as a lens through which we can better understand our world and our place in it.

 - Show musical form with dance, pictures, letters, or objects to make up original music in form like AB or ABA or ABACA (rondo form).

-- Play patterns on xylophones faster and with proper mallet technique.
+- Play patterns on xylophones with proper mallet technique.